NordicESMhub/GEO4962/_episodes/14-running_analyzing.md

 An easy way to do this is to calculate the difference between for example the surface temperature field issued from the control run and that from your new experiment.

-# Copy your output files from Abel to your virtual machine
+# Copy your output files from Saga to your virtual machine

 Start a new **Terminal** on your JupyterHub and transfer your data.
-Do not forget to replace *YOUR_USER_NAME* by your actual user name and *YOUR_EXPERIMENT* by your actual experiment name (you have to do this because the Virtual machine and Abel are different systems, therefore all the environment variables that were defined on Abel are not known here).
+Do not forget to replace *YOUR_USER_NAME* by your actual user name and *YOUR_EXPERIMENT* by your actual experiment name (you have to do this because the Virtual machine and Saga are different systems, therefore all the environment variables that were defined on Saga are not known here).

 <font color="blue">On the JupyterHub terminal:</font>

 ~~~
-rsync -avzu --progress YOUR_USER_NAME@abel.uio.no:/work/users/YOUR_USER_NAME/archive/f2000.T31T31.YOUR_EXPERIMENT/ /opt/uio/GEO4962/$USER/f2000.T31T31.YOUR_EXPERIMENT/
+rsync -avzu --progress YOUR_USER_NAME@saga.sigma2.no:/work/users/YOUR_USER_NAME/archive/f2000.T31T31.YOUR_EXPERIMENT/ /opt/uio/GEO4962/$USER/f2000.T31T31.YOUR_EXPERIMENT/
 ~~~
 {: .language-bash}